 Our focus is on the value of our medical care.
 In order to offer quality medical care and advice, it is necessary to spend quality time with each client.
 Coupled with a medical plan catered to each individual pet’s needs, you can be assured that you will not spend your money on unneeded goods or services.
 We are especially tough on over vaccination.
 We also have no hidden costs like disposable waste fees or new client record charges that many veterinary practices charge.

 Why should I spay or neuter my dog/cat at your clinic as opposed to elsewhere?

 We may not be as inexpensive as the spay clinics, but we approach each surgical procedure on an individual basis.
 We never do assembly line surgeries, and when we quote a price, it is supported by a written medical plan.
 Our patients receive real surgical care, such as intravenous fluids, EKG (heart rate and respiration), oxygen, co2, and blood pressure monitoring.
 That level of care is often reserved for Human operations.
 There are no hidden costs such as anesthesia, hospitalization, nursing care, or hazardous waste disposal fees.
 To learn more about this, please visit our our spay/neuter page.

 Yes, absolutely.
 We provide a high level of dental care.
 We use gas anesthesia, which is much safer.
 Just as with our spay/neuters our patients receive real surgical care, such as intravenous fluids, EKG (heart rate and respiration), oxygen, co2, and blood pressure monitoring.
 We are one of the few Clinics that have a dental X-ray machine just like a human dentist.
 Please visit our dental service page to learn more.

 Do you take payment plans?

-We accept all major credit card companies except American Express.
+We accept all major credit cards and CareCredit.
 We also accept cash, or checks with a valid ID.
 We do not provide financing.
+Learn more >